Does my Bachelor’s degree or Associate’s degree need to be in a specific subject to receive the points?

 Do I need to submit transcripts if I took all of my courses at College of Marin?

-No. If all prerequisite courses were taken at COM, you do not need to upload anything.
+No. If all prerequisite courses were taken at COM, you do not need to submit anything.

-What if I already submitted my Petition for Substitution form previously?
+What if I already submitted my Petition for Substitution form and transcripts previously?
 Do I need to redo it?

 What if I repeated one of the core biology (anatomy, physiology, microbiology), which grade will count?